StackVista/stackstate-docs/setup/otel/languages/dot-net.md

 Automatic instrumentation does not require any modifications of the application.
 To set it up follow these steps:

 1. Download the [glibc](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/releases/latest/download/opentelemetry-dotnet-instrumentation-linux-glibc.zip) or [musl](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/releases/latest/download/opentelemetry-dotnet-instrumentation-linux-musl.zip) version of the instrumentation libraries (musl for Alpine, glibc for most other docker images) from the [Releases](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases) of the opentelemetry-dotnet-instrumentation repository.
-Unzip the files and include them in your applications docker image in a directory, here we use `/autoinstrumentation`.
+Unzip the files and include them in your application docker image in a directory, here we use `/autoinstrumentation`.
 2. Set the following env vars, here we do it via the `env` of the container in the Kubernetes pod spec:
 ```yaml
 env: